dwhoard/passdict/README.md

 You can supply your own dictionary file by naming it "passdict.txt" or changing the dictionary name in the script (variable "dictfile").
 The format of the dictionary file is a single column, one word per line.
 Lines preceded by a "#" will be ignored.
-Words that are names or proper nouns are output with a leading capital letter if they are listed in the dictionary that way; however, the user can decide whether or not to use the capital letter or convert it to lower case.
-In fact, case substitution of any letters in the passphrase can be utilized to increase complexity if desired.

 ## Command line arguments:
 nw    = number of words to select (defaults to 3 if not provided)